lhartmanis/compound-screen/README.md

 tensorflow (v2.6.0)
 tensorflow_probability (v0.14.0)
 ```
+Data processing for a typical experiment follows the following steps:

 ### 1) Infer fraction new RNA
 New RNA gets inferred per gene and condition using a Bayesian Markov chain Monte Carlo (MCMC) inference engine as described in *link to publication*.